Live Telecast

-Live Telecast is a 2021 Indian Tamil-language horror thriller web series written and directed by Venkat Prabhu and starring Kajal Aggarwal, Vaibhav Reddy, Anandhi, Ashwin Kumar Lakshmikanthan, Daniel Annie Pope and Priyanka Nair.
-The web series is set in the backdrop of 2005 and the title card also portrays a diary indicating the year 2005.
+Live Telecast is a 2021 Indian Tamil-language horror thriller television series written and directed by Venkat Prabhu and starring Kajal Aggarwal, Vaibhav, Anandhi, Ashwin Kumar Lakshmikanthan, Daniel Annie Pope and Priyanka Nair.
+The series is set in the backdrop of 2005 and the title card also portrays a diary indicating the year 2005.
 It premiered on Disney+ Hotstar on 12 February 2021.

 Premise

-The web series revolves around Jennifer Matthew (Kajal Aggarwal) and her television production crew which reside at a house temporarily for shooting a reality TV show.
-However things take a turn as they come to know that the house is haunted by a ghost and stuck in the paranormal activity.
+The series revolves around Jennifer Matthew (Kajal Aggarwal) and her television production crew who are temporarily residing in a house for filming a reality TV show.
+However things take a turn as they come to know that the house is haunted and stuck in the paranormal activity.